zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 fig.update_xaxes(dtick=86400000)
 ```

-This works well whwn the date range spans a smaller number of days:
+This works well when the date range spans a smaller number of days:

 ![](assets/dtick_days_3.png)